simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG AWS.md

 Let's jump in.

 ---
-**Part 1 - Establish Azure Account, OpenAI _resource_, Endpoint, Keys, Deployment**
+**Part 1 - Obtain an AWS Account, Set Credentials, Enable Bedrock Models**

-If you have not already done so, follow the instructions in the **Lab Setup guide** and find the _Signup Process for Azure OpenAI_ section.
-Walk through these instructions to establish an Azure Account, OpenAI _resource_, Endpoint, Keys, and Deployment.
+If you have not already done so, follow the instructions in the **Lab Setup guide** _Signup Process for Amazon / Bedrock_ section to setup an AWS Account, IAM User, set credentials in your local environment, and enable Bedrock models.

 ---
 **Part 2 - Setup the Project**

-1. Open the _/student-files/lab9-rag-azure_ project in your IDE.
+1. Open the _/student-files/lab9-rag-aws_ project in your IDE.
 The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

-1. Find the TODO instructions.
+2. Find the TODO instructions.
 Work through the TODO instructions in order!

-1. Open the **pom.xml** file.
+3. Open the **pom.xml** file.

-1. **TODO-01**: Observe the dependency for `spring-ai-transformers-spring-boot-starter`.
+4. **TODO-01**: Observe the dependency for `spring-ai-transformers-spring-boot-starter`.
 This dependency defines Spring AI's built in TransformerEmbeddingModel.
 We will use this model to create embeddings rather than use an external model.
 There is nothing you need to do with this dependency.
 If you are motivated, after you have completed the lab, feel free to replace this with a hosted FM for embeddings if you like.

-1. **TODO-02:** Add the dependency for Amazon Azure OpenAI.
-The groupId value will be `org.springframework.ai`, the artifactId will be `spring-ai-azure-openai-spring-boot-starter`.
+5. **TODO-02:** Add the dependency for Amazon Bedrock.
+The groupId value will be `org.springframework.ai`, the artifactId will be `spring-ai-bedrock-ai-spring-boot-starter`.

 ```
 <dependency>
     <groupId>org.springframework.ai</groupId>
-    <artifactId>spring-ai-azure-openai-spring-boot-starter</artifactId>
+    <artifactId>spring-ai-bedrock-ai-spring-boot-starter</artifactId>
 </dependency>
 ```
 6. Save your work.